imgix/imgix-rails/README.md

 * `path`: The path or URL of the image to display.
 * `tag_options`: Any options to apply to the parent `picture` element.
 This is useful for adding class names, etc.
 * `url_params`: Default imgix options.
 These will be used to generate a fallback `img` tag for older browsers, and used in each `source` unless overridden by `breakpoints`.
 * `breakpoints`: A hash describing the variants.
-Each key must be a media query (e.g. `(max-width: 880px)`), and each value must be a hash of param overrides for that media query.
+Each key must be a media query (e.g. `(max-width: 880px)`), and each value must be a hash of parameter overrides for that media query.
 A `source` element will be generated for each breakpoint specified.

 ```erb
 <%= ix_picture_tag('bertandernie.jpg',